 The Academy remained an iconic part of the Auckland fashion and beauty scene for 16 years until, in 1976, as a result of rapidly changing social trends and an extended period of economic difficulty, Peggie and Len made the difficult decision to close the doors.
 However, Peggie continued to work as a consultant lecturer at businesses and schools, and she also continued her work as a fashion designer.

 Peggie’s first competitive involvement as a fashion designer had been an entry in the Australian Gown of the Year Contest in 1959.
 Throughout the Academy era, fashion remained extremely important to her and she continued to design, sometimes using the Golden Shears label (no relation to the Golden Shears competition).
 She used the Academy studio as her base, but also designed and sewed at home.

-In New Zealand she won numerous awards, including the Benson & Hedges Gold Rose Award for Fashion Excellence and the 1962 Golden Shears Awards.
 Her work has been exhibited by invitation in the Australian Gown of The Year and the Benson & Hedges Fashion Design Hall of Fame.